If you commit a driving violation, your car insurance rates may go up. Find out how to save.

 U.S. Average | $2,012 | $1,397 | $615 |

-The best insurer after an at-fault crash in Indiana is Allstate, with a typical rate increase after an incident is $589.
-If you've been at-fault in an accident in Indiana, steer clear of Illinois Farmers and Indiana Farmers Mutual, which sits on the pricier end of the spectrum.
+The best insurer after an at-fault crash in Indiana is Illinois Farmers, which costs 40% less than the state average for at-fault accidents.
+If you've been at-fault in an accident in Indiana, steer clear of Illinois Farmers and Allstate, which sits on the pricier end of the spectrum.

 Insurance Company | Annual Premium With an At-Fault Accident |